skip to main |

 Not sure if I should post this before submitting it but here is the first bit anyway.

+In the end the banging becomes too much and she gets out of bed.
 With her dressing gowned pulled tight round her she stops at the living room door and watches Adam and two work men.

 She doesn’t know what they are doing; doesn’t really care.
 Just wishes they would leave her in peace.